 • Don’t walk around with a DSLR camera around your neck in the city

 • Don’t wear a nice watch such as a Rolex

 • Try to keep a low-profile

-• Avoid looking lost and looking at your phone on the street
+• Avoid looking lost and staring at your phone on the street

 • Watch your bag closely on public transport and in restaurants